Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_matt.md

 Thanks for the feedback.
 I agree that I probably should make the heatmaps bigger.
 The reason the first heatmap, the one for all the subreddits, was not increased, was because the confusion matrix was gigantic, and I couldn't figure out how to render it properly without taking up too much space.

 Also, thanks for the heads up on the markdown.
 My own markdown editor renders them as headers so I didn't catch it

+### Cassie's entry:
+- **What I Liked:** I love that you're including machine learning in this!
+I can't wait to see how accurate you can get your classifiers to be!
+Also, way to spend time in your data exploration code choosing the best way to store your data (which it looks like is SUPER important for your project, since your data files are so big, and reloading it would be a pain!).
+Finally, your jupyter notebooks have nice chunks of explanation and analysis.
+Because of this, navigating your code is easy, the reasoning behind your code is clear, and it was easy to interpret your results.
+Overall, great job!
+- **What Can Be Improved:** Your classifier in your preliminary machine learning stage seemed to get messed up by the subreddit nba, maybe because there were so many more entries for this category.
+When you split your data, try stratifying it, and see if you get better results!
+Also, right now your progress reports have links to your code at the bottom of each report.
+Embedding relevant links inside your summary next to the analysis it corresponds to would make navigating your repo a little easier.
+- **What I Learned:** I really like lzma.open!
+I'll have to remember this if I ever want to analyze large compressed files!